 All jokes aside, after a quick scroll on the AdPurp landing page, you’ll start to get a good idea of just how important data is to us.
 I mean, one of the first things you’ll see after you load our site is the number of affiliate partners we work closely with, clicks sent, and sales generated.

-I know, I’m shocked, too.
+I know, I’m shocked.
 Just think about it, though.
-How do we even have access to all of this data to begin with?
-Where do these numbers come from?
-How are we optimizing affiliate programs?
+How do we even have access to all of this data?
+Where do these numbers come from and how are we optimizing affiliate programs?

-There’s one word that answers everything: Technology.
-If data is king, then technology is the entire royal family.
-In all honesty, it’s at the core of both AdPurp and how the affiliate space itself operates.
-With technology, the channel can track users, sales, sign commissions to affiliates, and so much more.
+There’s one word that answers everything, and it’s technology.
+If data is king, then it’s only right to say that technology is the entire royal family.
+It’s at the core of both AdPurp and how the affiliate space itself operates.
+With it, the channel can track users, sales, sign commissions to affiliates, and so much more.

-The more I thought about it, a thousand and one more questions surfaced.
+As I thought more about it, a thousand and one additional questions surfaced.
 To answer some of ’em, I figured a chat with our Vice President of Product, Rowland H, was in order.
-We talked about everything tech from marketing automation to future developments, so let me share that insight with you.
+From marketing automation to future developments, we talked about everything, so let’s dive into it all together.

 Jumping right into the titular content, what is the role of technology at Advertise Purple?
 Well, it’s kind of a loaded question, but to answer it simply, we’ve made it the backbone of how we do business.
 Through our proprietary technology, Purply app, our team gets access to a wealth of information that helps guide their actions every day.
 For more perspective, here’s a quick breakdown of how some of our teams at AdPurp use this internal platform: